vboussange/SciMLjobs/README.md

 # SciML jobs

 A running list of companies working with scientific machine learning.

-Feel free to make a pull request to add the (many) missing entries!
+Contributions are welcome.
+Feel free to make a pull request to complement the entries!

+---

 | Company         | Domains                                   | Countries                 | Description |
 |----------------|--------------------------------------------|---------------------------|-----------------------------|